- Your Business in China

 Chinese Consumers are scared of new and unknown brands, they prefer to buy famous brands in China.

-This is because it is a matter of trust and many of them will have been cheated by Chinese fake brands, domestic brands are often expensive and of a poorer quality, they therefore become paranoid.
+This is because it is a matter of trust and many of them will have been cheated by Chinese fake brands, domestic brands are often expensive and of a poorer quality, therefore they become paranoid.

 Chinese consumers are living in a difficult environment with many counterfeits, most consumers are increasingly wary and will habitually check for information on any brands they encounter.